-Remember that the use of mace does not totally disable your assailant.
+Remember that the use of mace does not disable your assailant.
 He might still be able to run or grab you.
-After you have sprayed your assailant, run away to a safe area and call law enforcement immediately.
+After you have sprayed your assailant, run away to a safe area, and call law enforcement immediately.

 Pepper Spray Laws

 Each state has different laws governing the use of pepper spray and there are limitations as to what concentration of OC you can use on an attacker.
 There are a lot of misconceptions when pepper spray is discussed.
 This article will discuss some of the common pepper spray laws.